59de44955ebd/python-webview2/README.md

 python-webview2 is a WebView implementation for Python 3.x in Windows 10/11 based on the MS Edge WebView2 runtime (i.e. Chrome).
 It's a lightweight (about 200 KB) alternative for (outdated) [cefpython3](https://pypi.org/project/cefpython3/).

-python-webview2 is based on the [webview library](https://github.com/webview/webview).
+python-webview2 is implemented as binary Python extension module (.pyd) and based on this [webview library](https://github.com/webview/webview).

 ## Installation